HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 # 2. Using Fonts
 ## Add Fonts to your project

-Let's start simply by adding a font for our app.

 Since Android 8.0 fonts can be used as resources.
-For the previous version, you can use the Support Library 26.
+For previous versions, you can use the Support Library 26.

 Firstly create the `font` folder under the `res` folder.
 Secondly, add your fonts there.
 Names must be lower case and with underscores.
 Like other xmls in Android.

 <img src="imgs/font-folder.png" alt="font-folder" width="350"/>

-And finally, create your font family resources xml.
+Finally, create your font family resources xml.
 Here is where the definitions of your fonts will be.

 `comic_neue.xml`
 ```xml